-A long soak in a hot tub can do wonders to help you feel relaxed and restored but did you know that recently there has been more research studies that validate the many health benefits of spending time in a spa?
+A long soak in a hot tub can do wonders to help you feel relaxed and restored but did you know that recently there have been more research studies that validate the many health benefits of spending time in a spa?

-One example of this developing information comes from a recent episode starring America’s on screen medical dream team, The Doctors™.
+One example of this developing information comes from a recent episode starring America’s on-screen medical dream team, The Doctors™.
 When it comes to hot tub hydrotherapy and its many benefits, The Doctors™ take on several common health conditions and explain how warm water may help bring about relief:

 As a non-pharmacological approach to treating arthritis, a hot tub can help address many of the symptoms of this affliction.
-The heat of the water can open up blood vessels which in turn can reduce pain and encourage range of motion.
+The heat of the water can open up blood vessels which in turn can reduce pain and encourage a range of motion.
 Taking a daily soak can go a long way in creating a pain management strategy to allow you to live your life as a sufferer of arthritis.